-VPN was chosen due to the simplicity in its configuration.
+A VPN must be used to connect the resources due to the lack of network symmetry across the sites.
+There exists a wealth of VPNs available [21, 22, 23] and some explicitly for grids [24, 25, 26].
+For simplicity sake, OpenVPN was chosen due to the simplicity in its configuration.
 In reality, OpenVPN makes a poor choice because it is centralized, thus all traffic between submitter and worker must traverse the VPNs server.
 Whereas others in the list are distributed and thus allow nodes to communicate directly, but in order to do so, manual setup is required, a process, that would overwhelm many novice grid deployers.
 In all these cases, the VPN requires that at least a single node have a public address, thus we had to make a single concession in the design of this grid, that is, the OpenVPN server runs on a public node.

-OpenVPN clients must be preconfigured with a signed certificate and knowledge of one ore more server's.
+In order to connect to OpenVPN, it must know the server's address and have a signed certificate.
 While typically, most administrators would want a unique private key for each machine joining the grid, in our case study and evaluation, we avoided this process and used a common key, certificate pair.
 In doing so, there are potential dangers, for example, if any of the machines were hijacked, the certificate would have to be revoked and all machines would be rendered inoperable.
 To create a properly secured environment, each resource would have to generate or be provided a private key, a certificate request submitted to the certificate authority, and a signed certificate provided to the resource.

 With the networking and security components in place, the next step is configuring grid middleware.
 Prior to deploying any resources, the manager must be allocated and its IP address provider to other resources in the system.
 Submission points are not a focus on this case study, though in general most systems of this nature have a single shared submission site.
-The challenges in supporting multiple submission points in this environment include creating certificates same as worker nodes, requiring users to configure OpenVPN and Condor, and handling NFS mounts.
-Whereas a single submission point creates more work for the system administrator, who will need to dedicate time for managing a resource with direct user interaction.
+The challenges in supporting multiple submission points in this environment include creating certificates same as worker nodes, requiring users to configure Open-VPN and Condor, and handling NFS mounts.
+Whereas having a single submission point creates more work for the system administrator as mentioned earlier.
 Both approaches have their associated costs and neither is trivial.
 The evaluation assumes a single user submitting from a single resource.